AndreasMadsen/configme/README.md

 #### Functions

-So sometimes you wan't more control then you can use functions. `.defaults` can be a function and a property can contain a function.
+So sometimes you want more control then you can use functions. `.defaults` can be a function and a property can contain a function.

 A function is executed with the `input` source as its only argument, however the `this` keyword